rubycut/babushka/README.markdown

 While using this gem, keep in mind:

+* This software is packaged as dedushka, since author asked us not to use babushka as gem name since he wants to keep only one way of installing babushka (see https://github.com/benhoskings/babushka/issues/173 for details)
 * by using this babushka as gem, it is not possible for babushka to configure ruby and rubygems
 * switching the active rvm/rbenv ruby, or installing a new ruby that shadows the existing one, changes the set of gems that are in the path, which would make it look like babushka had disappeared.
 * lot of tools are confined to a single set of gems, or a single bundle.
 But babushka should exist outside of those things so it can configure them.